SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     >>> traj.parameters.traffic.f_add_parameter('street.nzebras')

 The *full name* of the new parameter is going to be ``parameters.traffic.street.nzebras``.
-If you add anything directly to the *root* group, i.e. the trajectory object (or a single run), the group names ``parameters``, ``config``, ``derived_parameters`` will be automatically added (of course, depending on what you add, config, a parameter etc.).
+If you add anything directly to the *root* group, i.e. the trajectory, the group names ``parameters``, ``config``, ``derived_parameters`` will be automatically added (of course, depending on what you add, config, a parameter etc.).

-If you add a result or derived parameters during a single run, the name will be changed to include the current name of the run.
+If you add a result or derived parameter during a single run, the name will be changed to include the current name of the run.

 For instance, if you add a result during a single run (let's assume it's the first run) like